vuejs/vue-cli/docs/guide/cli-service.md

 ## Caching and Parallelization

-- `cache-loader` is enabled for Vue/Babel/TypeScript compilations by default.
-Files are cached inside `node_modules/.cache` - if running into compilation issues, always try deleting the cache directory first.

 - `thread-loader` will be enabled for Babel/TypeScript transpilation when the machine has more than 1 CPU cores.

 ## Git Hooks